elpatron68/AmznLinkShortener/README.md

 ## Usage

-Start the app, copy a link from an Amazon product page, paste it to *AmznLinkShortener* and hit `RETURN` or click the button:
+Start the app, copy a link from an Amazon product page, paste it to *Amzn Link Shortener* and hit `RETURN` or click the button:

 ![Animated GIF showing usage](usage.gif)